 Check the soil moisture by poking your finger several inches deep.
 If the soil is dry, give your chard a good watering.
 Apply the water directly to the soil around the plants, and avoid wetting the leaves to help prevent fungal diseases.

 Since the seeds are clustered in a seedpod, you will likely get several plants sprouting from one seed.
 These will need thinning as they grow.

 Once the plants are around 5-inches high, thin so each seedling is spaced 6 to 8-inches apart.
 Use scissors to cut the unwanted plants at the soil level to avoid disturbing the roots.
 The thinned plants are perfect for eating raw in a salad or adding to a stir-fry recipe.

 Weeding and Mulching

-Weed around your chard plants by hand, and then apply a generous layer of organic mulch around the plants to keep the soil cool and retain moisture.
+Weed around your chard plants by hand, and then add a generous layer of organic mulch around the plants to keep the soil cool and retain moisture.
 The mulch will also help prevent weed growth.
 Keep the mulch several inches away from the plants.

 Extending the Harvest

-Swiss chard seedlings that are sufficiently hardened off, will survive light frosts, and mature plants can tolerate freezing temperatures as low as 20˚F.
+Swiss chard seedlings that are sufficiently hardened off will survive light frosts, and mature plants can tolerate freezing temperatures as low as 20˚F.